 What is Fischer Indole Synthesis?

-Indole synthesis has provided an ample playground for both organic chemists and medicinal chemists and medicinal chemists.
-Each year, thousands of indole derivatives are made in pursuit of life saving medicines.
+Indole synthesis has provided an ample playground for both organic chemists and medicinal chemists.
+Each year, thousands of indole derivatives are made in pursuit of life-saving medicines.

 The Fischer indole synthesis is one of the oldest and most effective methods of indole development and was first invented by Fischer in 1883.
 A variety of indole may be prepared from aryl hydrazines and substituted ketones or aldehydes in the presence of Brønsted or Lewis acids.

 The most useful route to indoles is the Fischer indole synthesis in which an aromatic phenylhydrazone is heated in acid.
-The phenylhydrazone is the condensation product from a phenylhydrazine and an aldehyde or ketone.
+Phenylhydrazone is the condensation product from a phenylhydrazine and an aldehyde or ketone.
 Ring closure involves a cyclic rearrangement process.

 Fischer Indole Synthesis Reaction